jreiberkyle/tiny-traffic-cone-freecad/README.md

 about the ways we perceive and actualize separation.

 This is a 3d-printable snap-together 1/10 scale model of a traffic cone.
-The printed cone is approximately 71mm tall, 36mm x 36mm wide, and weighs 4g.
+The printed cone with the stacking base is approximately 71mm tall, 36mm x 36mm wide, and weighs 4g.

 <img src=".github/images/cones_sm.jpeg" width="400"/>